3.6 Inverse and Folded Scales

 2. Multiply 1.5 times 3.7 times 6.4.
 Using the D and CI scales, align 3.7 on CI with 1.5 on D. This is similar to our “division” technique, but here we are dividing by the inverse of 3.7 and so it is actually a multiplication.
 The answer, still, would be found on the D scale below the index on CI.
 But, the index on CI is aligned with the index on C. Thus, without even moving the slide, we can multiply by our third number by moving the cursor to 6.4 on the C scale and finding the final answer below on the D scale: 35.5.

-One might also find combinations of the scales above on some rules, such as CIF or DIF.
+One might also find combinations of inverted and folded scales on some rules, such as CIF or DIF.
 The Aristo slide rule pictured below contains CI and CIF scales as well as DF/CF scales, for example.
 This gives the user many options for performing a series of multiplications and divisions.

 An Aristo slide rule that includes CI, CIF, DF, and CF scales.
 Note, also, the L scale (log) along the bottom.